jmbaur/ci-pillars/README.md

-Continuous integration (CI) systems should be supported by certain general design considerations (or guiding principles) in order that they maintain their value as the use of the underlying integration system increases - both in terms of the number of developers and the complexity of the build systems and software they execute in CI.
-Below we outline these considerations at a high level, accompanied by lower-level sub-items, in order to inform any technical implementation.
-This list is unordered so as to emphasize equal consideration for each of these general principles (of course, though, any implementation should define specific technical goals based on these principles and triage those technical goals according to the organization’s current needs/deficiencies).

-* Reliable
-   1. Failures should not be resolved by retrying;
-   2. Different CI jobs running in the same compute environment should not affect the outcome of another job;
-   3. Failures are only related to relevant code changes (not invalid auth credentials, or disk space issues, or time of day, etc.);
-* Available
-   1. Jobs don’t wait unreasonable amounts of time in order to begin executing;
-   2. Relevant monitoring/telemetry (backend) services run at different layers of the stack to provide insight on resource bottlenecks;
-* Efficient
-   1. Jobs utilize a set of system resources (disk IOPS, disk space, CPU cycles, RSS allocations, network I/O, etc.) commensurate with the job’s requirements;
-   2. Inefficient jobs are right-sized (ideally via automation but at least via human intervention, supported by automatically-captured historical metrics);
-   3. CI execution environments shouldn't survive longer than is cost-effective (note: long provisioning times for some execution environments may tip the balance in favor toward quasi-ephemeral vs. purely ephemeral);
-* Secure
-   1. The permissions of users in CI should be scoped to the minimum set required for the job (not root by default);
-   2. Credentials required for a job to execute successfully should be short-lived (preferably provided by a 3rd-party auth service and provisioned per-job for auditing purposes) and not written to the filesystem;
-   3. Network configuration of the CI execution environment should not permit unnecessary egress/ingress;
-   4. CI artifacts which are intended to be consumed by production devices should be signed by a trusted authority and associated/registered with the CI job which produced it;
-* Clear
-   1. Execution environment version and definition should be easy to reproduce/introspect if only the CI job output is available (i.e. the job indicates the OCI image, tag, and hash used for the job or the job indicates the NixOS toplevel path used for the job);
-   2. Log lines should be limited to reporting information which helps diagnose a failure (lines indicating success should be discouraged), artifacts produced as a side-effect of a job should only provide useful artifacts in successful cases, etc.;
-   3. In the case of failure, CI jobs should provide a single reproduction command which developers can use to execute all steps within the job within the same execution environment outside of CI, if desired;
-* Supportive
-   1. CI should work for the developer, not against them.
-Unavoidably long-running or flaky jobs which do not serve the needs of high-velocity repositories/branches should be pruned (flagged automatically via telemetry);
-   2. In the case of failure, a CI system should egress as much work to a cache as possible in order to avoid a developer’s machine doing a lot of the same work in order to reproduce;
-* Performant
-   1. Inter-job dependencies should not unnecessarily block progress (fan-ins should be used sparingly);
-   2. Jobs should not define steps which unnecessarily block progress (e.g. if 2 things can be fetched in parallel, but are fetched sequentially, then rewrite in order to fetch simultaneously)
-* Observable
-   1. CI execution environments should automatically report host metrics capturing things like:
-      1. version of the CI execution environment (OCI image name+tag+hash, NixOS /run/current-system, etc.)
-      2. `machine-id`
-      3. available memory
-      4. Disk I/O metrics (available space, IOPS, etc.)
-      5. network ingress/egress
-      6. unused CPU
-   2. CI execution environments or jobs should work to instrument the PID tree for their jobs to emit metrics related to per-PID resource usage;
-   3. CI logs should be visible within the CI UI but also centrally ingested (helps with cases like finding all jobs which failed in some specific, identifiable way);
-* Flexible
-   1. CI systems should easily provide support for execution environments which correspond to the host platforms used by developers and target platforms associated with the runtime environment of the developed software (where these platforms may be changing in time);
-   2. CI systems should provide first-class support for rolling out execution environment updates (newer OCI runtime version or variant, new CI AMI releases, etc.);
-   3. CI systems should be “premises-agnostic”, wherever practical (able to run as easily locally as on-prem as within various cloud environments).
-   4. Abstractions over common CI operations should be wrapped in type-safe “modules” (type-safe, here, means that exposed parameters are typed), consumable in a way that’s independent of the specific CI system (no Actions or Orbs or Components)
+# CI System Design Considerations

+Continuous integration (CI) systems should be supported by certain general design considerations (or guiding principles) to maintain their value as the use of the underlying integration system increases - both in terms of the number of developers and the complexity of the build systems and software they execute in CI.

+Below are these considerations at a high level, with lower-level sub-items to inform technical implementation.
+This ordering of the high-level considerations does not imply relative emphasis for each principle (though any implementation should rank the importance of these principles based on specific technical goals corresponding to the organization’s current needs and deficiencies).

+---

+## Reliable
+1. **Avoid** resolving failures by retrying.
+2. **Prevent** different CI jobs in the same compute environment from affecting each other’s outcomes.
+3. **Ensure** failures are only related to relevant code changes (not invalid auth credentials, disk space issues, time of day, etc.).

+---

+## Available
+1. **Prevent** jobs from waiting unreasonable amounts of time before starting execution.
+2. **Operate** relevant monitoring/telemetry (backend) services at different layers of the stack to provide insight into resource bottlenecks.

+---

+## Efficient
+1. **Utilize** system resources (disk IOPS, disk space, CPU cycles, RSS allocations, network I/O, etc.) in proportion to the job’s requirements.
+2. **Right-size** inefficient jobs (ideally via automation, but at least via human intervention supported by automatically-captured historical metrics).
+3. **Avoid** keeping CI execution environments alive longer than is cost-effective.  *Note: long provisioning times for some environments may justify quasi-ephemeral instead of purely ephemeral execution.*

+---

+## Secure
+1. **Scope** user permissions in CI to the minimum set required for the job (not `root` by default).
+2. **Use** short-lived credentials for job execution (preferably provided by a third-party auth service and provisioned per-job for auditing) and **avoid** writing them to the filesystem.
+3. **Restrict** network configuration in CI execution environments to disallow unnecessary egress/ingress.
+4. **Sign** CI artifacts intended for production consumption with a trusted authority, and **register** them with the CI job that produced them.

+---

+## Clear
+1. **Make** execution environment versions and definitions easy to reproduce/introspect from the CI job output alone (e.g., by indicating the OCI image, tag, and hash used, or the NixOS toplevel path).
+2. **Limit** log lines to information that helps diagnose failures (discourage success-only messages) and **ensure** that artifacts produced as side effects are only provided in successful cases.
+3. **Provide** a single reproduction command in case of failure, allowing developers to execute all job steps in the same environment outside of CI.

+---

+## Supportive
+1. **Prune** unavoidably long-running or flaky jobs that do not serve the needs of high-velocity repositories/branches (flag automatically via telemetry).
+2. **Egress** as much work to a cache as possible in the event of failure to prevent redundant effort on developers’ machines.

+---

+## Performant
+1. **Avoid** allowing inter-job dependencies to unnecessarily block progress (use fan-ins sparingly).
+2. **Avoid** defining sequential steps that could be run in parallel (e.g., fetch two items simultaneously instead of one after the other).

+---

+## Observable
+1. **Publish** host metrics from CI execution environments, including:
+   - version of the CI execution environment (OCI image name+tag+hash, NixOS `/run/current-system`, etc.)
+   - `machine-id`
+   - available memory
+   - disk I/O metrics (available space, IOPS, etc.)
+   - network ingress/egress
+   - unused CPU
+2. **Instrument** the PID tree for each job to emit per-PID resource usage metrics.
+3. **Make** CI logs visible within the CI UI and **centrally ingest** them (to support finding all jobs that failed in a specific, identifiable way).

+---

+## Flexible
+1. **Support** execution environments matching both developers’ host platforms and the target runtime platforms of the software (even as these platforms evolve over time).
+2. **Provide** first-class support for rolling out execution environment updates (new OCI runtime versions or variants, new CI AMI releases, etc.).
+3. **Remain** “premises-agnostic” wherever practical (able to run as easily locally, on-premises, or in various cloud environments).
+4. **Wrap** abstractions over common CI operations in type-safe “modules” (ensuring typed parameters), consumable in a way that is independent of the specific CI system (no Actions, Orbs, or Components).